OWASP/owasp-mastg/Document/0x04i-Testing-user-interaction.md

 ### Informing users on their private information
 When you need personal information from a user for your business process, the user needs to be informed on what you do with the data and why you need it.
-If there is a third party doing the actual processing of the data, the user should be informed about that too.
+If there is a third party doing the actual processing of the data, you should inform the user about that too.
 Lastly, there are three processes you need to support:
 - The right to be forgotten: A user needs to be able to request the deletion of his data, and be explained how to do so.
 - The right to correct data: The user should be able to correct his personal information at any time, and be explained how to do so.
 - The right to access user data: The user should be able to request all information that the application has on him, and the user should be explained how to request this information.

 Most of this can be covered in a privacy policy, but make sure that it is understandable by the user.

-When additional data needs to be processed, the user should be asked for consent again.
+When additional data needs to be processed, you should ask the user for consent again.
 During that consent request it needs to be made clear how the user can revert from sharing the additional data.
-Similarly, when existing datasets of a user need to be linked, the user should be asked for consent about it.
+Similarly, when existing datasets of a user need to be linked, you should ask the user's consent about it.

 ### Informing the user on the best security practices